Ghostart: Making decisions visible so writing sounds like a person wrote it

 How we approached it

 We followed the same principle we use in all our work: help people act independently without lowering standards.
+But here, "standards" meant something specific — not grammatical correctness or brand compliance, but whether real decisions were showing through.

 1